novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 - Jung-woo, have a safe trip to the United States.

-Why does ‘Jung-woo’ keep reading as ‘young master’?

 An inexplicable smile spread across Lee Jung-woo's face.

 * * *